s-patompong/php-retrier/README.md

 ## Retry Strategy

 RetryStrategy is a class that implement RetryStrategy interface.
+The Retrier class uses it to determine if it should retry or not (given the return value from the logic).

 ```php
 interface RetryStrategy
 {